sanderjo/xennanews/README.md

 # xennanews
 Newsservers (aka Usenet servers) hosted at Xennanews

+# Trigger

-Great overview of Newsservers / Usenetserver on https://www.reddit.com/r/usenet/wiki/providers ... except no Xennanews.
+There is a great overview of Newsservers / Usenetserver on https://www.reddit.com/r/usenet/wiki/providers ... except no Xennanews.
 So here we go.

+Xennanews is based in Frankfurt, Germany.
+Xennanews serves Internet Service Providers (ISPs) and other Usenet Providers all across the globe.

-# trigger
+# First analysis

 ```
 $ telnet news.caiway.nl nntp